 Meat from deer that test positive for CWD is disposed of at a commercial incinerator.

-The Illinois Department of Natural Resources has a sharpshooting program to:
+The Illinois Department of Natural Resources has a sharpshooting program to accomplish the following:

 - acquire additional samples for surveillance testing